 2. Saves Money and Reduces Carbon Emissions

-The heating and cooling systems in today’s houses consume a disproportionate amount of energy compared to the use of electricity for electronics.
+The heating and cooling systems in today’s houses consume a disproportionate amount of energy compared to electricity for electronics.
 Increasing your house’s energy efficiency is as simple as updating your roof, which is crucial in determining how efficiently your home retains energy.

-Metal is an effective material because of several interrelated features.
+Metal is a suitable material because of several interrelated features.
 Damaged roofs often allow more energy to escape from a structure than a healthy roof.
 The obvious conclusion is that a roof that requires less maintenance over time will be more energy efficient than one that needs constant attention.

 Its tendency to reflect rather than absorb heat can also help reduce cooling expenditures in hot climes like ours.
-In the long term, if it helps you save money on your electric bill, it will have been well worth the initial investment.
+In the long term, if it enables you to save money on your electric bill, it will have been well worth the initial investment.